Caring for bereaved children

 How to support OWLS

-Why not nominate us for a grant, or donate materials such as art supplies.
 Own or manage a venue?
 You could help with the staging of one of our activity days.

-You can also help by donating prizes for raffles or tombolas, or even volunteer your time to help support our children on the activity days.
+You can also help by donating prizes for raffles or tombolas, or even volunteer your time to help support our children on activity days.